Fertility investigations and diagnostics are available on the NHS at Complete Fertility.

 - Southampton City CCG funding

 One NHS funded cycle of IVF treatment available to couples who live in Southampton CCG and satisfy the eligibility criteria set out below.
 One cycle of IVF treatment is defined as one cycle of ovarian stimulation, egg retrieval and fertilisation and up to two separate embryo transfers (fresh/frozen or frozen/frozen as clinically indicated).
 It includes appropriate diagnostic tests, scans and pharmacological therapy.
+Those that live in Southampton could also fall under the West Hampshire CCG which only provides a fresh cycle transfer not frozen.
+Please check with your GP to see what funding is available in your area.

 The freezing and storage of viable embryos from NHS funded IVF will be funded for up to 3 years (or the female's 42nd birthday of this is sooner) so that couples have the option to use stored embryos at a later stage if they choose to do so.